Samettarim/acss-bem-oocss-smacss/README.md

 # SMACSS

-> Scalable and Modular Architecture for CSS
+> Scalable and Modular Architecture CSS

 Not good to use the elements directly `nav > li`